SriVignesh-G/2a_Stop_and_Wait_Protocol/README.md

-# Ex:2a Stop and Wait Protocol
+# Ex: 2a Stop and Wait Protocol

+# Name: Sri Vignesh G
+# Register Number: 212223040204

 ## AIM
 To write a python program to perform stop and wait protocol